vonajs/vona/packages-docs/guide/essentials/api/dto.md

 ## Create Dto

-For example, we create a Dto in the module demo-student: `studentCreate`
+For example, we create a Dto `studentCreate` in the module demo-student

 ### 1. Cli command